-During the year ended December 31, 2023 and 2022, the dividend income of \$83,426 and \$312,846, respectively, related to equity investments at fair value through other comprehensive income held on the years then ended, were recognized.
+During the years ended December 31, 2024 and 2023, the dividend income of \$208,564 and \$83,426, respectively, related to equity investments at fair value through other comprehensive income held on the years then ended, were recognized.

 The Company owns 32.96% common shares outstanding of its parent company, Hua Eng Wire & Cable Co., Ltd. (Hua Eng), for finance management, wherein Hua Eng deemed such shares as treasury stock.